zabbix-tools/g2z/performance.md

 # g2z Performance

-TL;DR: Go modules can be __up to__ 15% slower than C modules but who cares when they hammer through 2000+ NVPS on a low powered VM and are 7x faster than a loading a simple Perl script in a UserParameter.
+TL;DR: Go modules seem to perform on par with C modules with a margin of error for implementation differences.
+They hammer through 2000+ NVPS on a low powered VM and are 7x faster than a loading a simple Perl script in a UserParameter for the same workload.

 The following statistics were gathered using the included Dockerfile with the Zabbix agent restarted before each test.
 The test machine was a boot2docker VM